AmberLBurroughs/hoover/view/README.md

 # Hoover the imaginary robot vacuum
 A robotic vacuum emulator that is controlled by a set of instructions.
 Hoover naviates on a grid to collect dirt pieces.
 The dirt pieces are set to specific X and Y coordinates on the grid when the application starts.
 Using direction provided hoover moves to a new location and the location coordinates are evaluated against the dirt position.
-After hoover completes running the final position and total dirt pieces are displayed on the page
+After hoover completes running the final position and total dirt pieces are displayed on the page.

 <div align="center">
     <img src="hoover.gif" alt="screenshot of application" width="40%">